RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 });
 ```

-Return to Spark AR and try to move plane0 around.
+Return to Spark AR and try to move `plane0` around.

 ![](/images/on-collision-color-1.gif)

-Now plane1 changes color when it starts to collide with plane0, but it doesn’t return it’s initial color, when the collision ends.
-Let’s fix this by subscribing to onOff() event of collision reactive boolean.
+Now `plane1` changes color when it starts to collide with `plane0`, but it doesn’t return it’s initial color, when the collision ends.
+Let’s fix this by subscribing to `onOff()` event of collision reactive boolean.
 We’ll change color back to the initial.
 Copy the following code below previous one:

 ```javascript
 checkCollision3D(plane0, plane1).onOf().subscribe(() => {